Third-party Dietary Supplement Certification Program Comparison

 Key Elements of Third-Party Certification for Banned Substances

 When considering third-party dietary supplement certification for banned substances in sport like drugs on the WADA Prohibited List or other potential drug contaminants, it is important to evaluate the key elements to understand the protection offered.
 Differences in lot testing frequency, testing menu, reporting levels and process, and transparency in program details and database listings can lead to significant variances in the underlying security provided.
-We explain what to look for in third-party certification for banned substances in sport in the comparison chart and discussion below.
+We explain what to look for in third-party certification for banned substances in sport in the comparison chart and discussion below, which reviews BSCG vs NSF vs Informed Sport / Informed Choice.
 A pdf of the chart is available through the following link: Comparison Chart – Third Party Banned Substances Certification Programs

 Key Elements of Third-Party Certification for Banned Substances – A Comparison Chart